Email deliverability tips

 The Mini Masterclass also offers specific videos giving you tips on how to improve your emailing techniques during Black Friday so that you make most out of the peak seasons!

-We’ve compiled a list of some of the most important dos and don’ts of email deliverability.
-Check and see if you’re following emailing best practices, and get some ideas on where you can improve.
+We’ve compiled a list of the most important best practices for email deliverability.
+Check to see if you’re following them and get some ideas on where you can improve.

-If you follow our tips, you should greatly increase the chances of your emails making it to your inbox.
-An added benefit is that your emails should be more relevant, and the customers that get them will be more engaged with them – a win-win situation.
+If you follow our tips, you should increase the chances of your emails making it to your inbox.
+An added benefit is that your emails should be more relevant, and the customers who get them will be more engaged with them.

 Fulfill necessary technical requirements

-In order to become a reliable sender, you need to comply with a series of validation reports (SPF, DKIM), which essentially confirm that the email sender's domain is linked to your domain.
-This is a requirement for all of the Bloomreach Engagement clients.
+To become a reliable sender, you need to comply with a series of validation reports (SPF, DKIM), which essentially confirm that the email sender's domain is linked to your domain.
+This is a requirement for all Bloomreach clients.

 Verify your domain